theguega/smallgrad/README.md

 ### 🔹 The `Tensor` Class (`src/autodiff_numpy/tensor.py`)

-The `Tensor` is a wrapper around a NumPy array that builds a computation graph dynamically.
+The `Tensor` is a wrapper around a NumPy array that builds a comtation graph dynamically.

 * **Core idea:** Every operation between Tensors (`+`, `*`, `@`, etc.) creates a new Tensor, recording the operation and its parent nodes.
 This forms a DAG (Directed Acyclic Graph).
 * **Key attributes:**